jessepav/lacygoill-wiki-backup/fasd.md

     $ f foo br/
     6          /tmp/.foo/bar/baz~

+### Which limitation exists on these last two syntaxes?

+When writing a query matching a path component other than the last, you can omit characters with 2 limitations:

+   1. your query can start from any position in the path component, but it must go on until its end

+   2. after the first character of your query, you can omit characters, but never more than 2 consecutive ones
+      (this number can be changed via `_FASD_FUZZY` in `~/.fasdrc`)

+---

+    $ mkdir -p /tmp/.directory \
+        && touch /tmp/.directory/file && \
+        fasd -A /tmp/.directory/file && \
+        f ectory/ && \
+        fasd -D /tmp/.directory/file
+     12         /tmp/.directory/file~
+    # works even though 4 characters were omitted at the start of `f ectory/` ('.', 'd', 'i', 'r')

+    $ mkdir -p /tmp/.directory \
+        && touch /tmp/.directory/file && \
+        fasd -A /tmp/.directory/file && \
+        f .direcry/ && \
+        fasd -D /tmp/.directory/file
+     12         /tmp/.directory/file~
+    # works even though 2 characters were omitted in the middle of `f .direcry/` ('t', 'o')

+    $ mkdir -p /tmp/.directory \
+        && touch /tmp/.directory/file && \
+        fasd -A /tmp/.directory/file && \
+        f .direry/ && \
+        fasd -D /tmp/.directory/file
+    ''~
+    # fails because more than 2 characters were omitted in the middle of `f .direry/` ('c', 't', 'o')

+##
 ## How to make the last query match the *end* of the last component of a path?

 Append `$` to the last query.